 Login to your Azure portal and open Azure Active Directory.
 Under the Manage section, click on Enterprise application.

-Click New application and select a Non-gallery application, give your new application an appropriate name and click Add.
+Click New application and search for “AWS” select AWS Single Sign-on, give your new application an appropriate name and click Create.

 Once the Azure gods have created our new application, head into the Overview page and select Set up single sign-on and choose the SAML option.